Rasul Siddik: Career

-Siddik played early in his career with the St. Louis Creative Ensemble, playing with Charles "Bobo" Shaw and James Bowie.
+Siddik played early in his career with the St. Louis Creative Ensemble, playing with Charles "Bobo" Shaw and Joseph Bowie.
 Unwilling to be drafted into the Vietnam War – "they were drafting all the black people, and sending them straight to Vietnam, [...]
 I couldn't see going to another country fighting people when we weren't free at home" – he left for Chicago.

 In Chicago, he changed his name from Jan Corlus Mahr to Rasul Olufemi Siddik.
 After a period of introspection and attending the AACM's music school, he enrolled at the Malcolm X College.
 However, he was located by the military authorities, so attempted further means of avoiding the draft.
 Ultimately, he was required to attend an assessment meeting in St. Louis: "I went down there looking like one of Sun Ra's boys – space suit, an Indian robe, and a poncho.
 I had my hair all braided up, a little space hat.
 I went back to my revolutionary thing – I can't wait to get to boot camp so I can shoot me some honkies and rednecks, I can't stand white people, I can't take orders from no white man, blah blah blah."
 He was rejected as 4-F.

 In the 1980s, he worked with Karlton Hester's Contemporary Art Movement and with Michele Rosewoman before joining Henry Threadgill's sextet from about 1984 through the end of the decade.
 Concomitantly, he played in the latter half of the 1980s with Lester Bowie, Oliver Lake, and Julius Hemphill.
 He first began working with David Murray around 1987, an association that continued into the 2000s.
 He moved to Paris in the 1990s, where he worked with Billy Bang, Ghasem Batamuntu, Christian Blazer, Hamiett Bluiett, Benjamin Duboc, Kahil El'Zabar, Bobby Few, Sunny Murray, and Romano Partesi.